Skyrmion on magnetic tunnel junction: weaving quantum transport with micro-magnetism: Results and discussion

-The charge current density depends on the azimuthal projection of the skyrmion texture on the UFM.
-Hence, the ST-MTJ with both Néel and Bloch-type skyrmions exhibit identical current density profiles(Fig. \ref{fig:Charge}(a.i,a.ii) \& (b.i,b.ii)).
-In the PC, the highest current density occurs at the center ($\approx 8 \times 10^9 A/m^2$), gradually decreasing radially outward.
-Conversely, in the APC, the central current is significantly lower ($\approx 2 \times 10^9 A/m^2$), increasing radially outward, peaking at $\approx 8 \times 10^9 A/m^2$, before reducing to zero at the edges.
-The circular symmetry emerges in the charge current density distribution in both the PC and APC, associated with the inherent circular symmetry of the skyrmions and UFM.
-However, when the UFM is not co-linear with the skyrmion core, circular symmetry in the current density profile disappears and Néel and Bloch-type skyrmions demonstrate different charge current profile as shown in Fig.~\ref{fig:Charge}(a.iii) \& \ref{fig:Charge}(b.iii).Thus, distinguishing between Néel-type and Bloch-type skyrmions can be accomplished through local current measurements.
+The charge current density of the Sk-MTJ depends on the azimuthal projection of the skyrmion texture onto the u-FM.
+As a result, the Sk-MTJs with Néel- and Bloch-type skyrmions exhibit identical current density profiles as shown in Fig.~\ref{fig:Charge}(a.i, a.ii) \& (b.i, b.ii), in the collinear configuration of u-FM and skyrmion core.
+In the PC, the current density is highest at the center ($\approx 8 \times 10^9 \text{A/m}^2$) and gradually decreases radially outward.
+In contrast, in the APC, the current density is significantly lower at the center ($\approx 2 \times 10^9 \text{A/m}^2$), increases radially outward to a peak of $\approx 8 \times 10^9 \text{A/m}^2$, and then reduces to zero at the edges.
+The circular symmetry in the charge current density distribution for both the PC and the APC arises from the inherent circular symmetry of the skyrmion and the u-FM.
+However, the circular symmetry in the current density profile disappears in the non-collinear configuration of the u-FM and the skyrmion core as shown in as shown in Fig.~\ref{fig:Charge}(a.iii) \& \ref{fig:Charge}(b.iii).
+Consequently, local charge current measurements can be used to distinguish between Néel-type and Bloch-type skyrmion on MTJ.\\